 \begin{definition} (\textbf{The Exchangeability Assumption}~\cite{Vovk2005AlgorithmicWorld}) A sequence of random variables, $Z_1, Z_2, \ldots, Z_n$ are exchangeable if the joint probability density distribution does not change under any permutation applied to the subscript.
 That is, for any permutation $\pi \in \mathbb{S}_n$, and every measurable set $E\subseteq \mathcal{Z}^n$:

 where each $Z_i\in\mathcal{Z}$ (the corresponding measurable space for the random variable $Z_i$). \end{definition} Note that exchangeability is a weaker assumption than the ``independent and identically distributed'' (i.i.d.) assumption.
-We extend the definition to a sequence of random time-series: \begin{definition} (\textbf{The Exchangeable Time-Series Assumption}) Given time-series $\TS_1, \TS_2, \ldots, \TS_n$ where $\TS_i = [Z_{i,1},\ldots,Z_{i,T},\ldots]$, we denote $Z_{i, \{t_j\}_{j=1}^m}$ as the random variable comprised of the tuple $(Z_{i, t_1}, \ldots, Z_{i, t_m})$.
-Time-series $\TS_1, \TS_2, \ldots, \TS_n$ are exchangeable if, for any finitely many $t_1 < \cdots < t_m$, the random variables $Z_{1, \{t_j\}_{j=1}^m},\ldots,Z_{n, \{t_j\}_{j=1}^m}$ are exchangeable. \end{definition} It should be clear that the exchangeability is ``inter''-time-series.
+We extend the definition to a sequence of random time series: \begin{definition} (\textbf{The Exchangeable Time Series Assumption}) Given time series $\TS_1, \TS_2, \ldots, \TS_n$ where $\TS_i = [Z_{i,1},\ldots,Z_{i,T},\ldots]$, we denote $Z_{i, \{t_j\}_{j=1}^m}$ as the random variable comprised of the tuple $(Z_{i, t_1}, \ldots, Z_{i, t_m})$.
+Time series $\TS_1, \TS_2, \ldots, \TS_n$ are exchangeable if, for any finitely many $t_1 < \cdots < t_m$, the random variables $Z_{1, \{t_j\}_{j=1}^m},\ldots,Z_{n, \{t_j\}_{j=1}^m}$ are exchangeable. \end{definition} It should be clear that the exchangeability is ``inter''-time series.
 Such an assumption could be reasonable in many settings of interest.
-For instance, collecting electronic health data time-series for different patients from a hospital.
+For instance, collecting electronic health data time series for different patients from a hospital.
 Notice that Def.~\ref{def:exchangeable:ts} reduces to Def. \ref{def:exchangeable} when we have only one specific value of $t$.
-Throughout this paper, we will assume $\TS_1,\ldots,\TS_{N+1}$ are exchangeable time-series.
+Throughout this paper, we will assume $\TS_1,\ldots,\TS_{N+1}$ are exchangeable time series.

 \TabNotation{ }